goonix/presentation-msstateofmind/slides.md

 - In many ways, it's like an undirected hyperactive immune system that eats itself
 - Being unique to each patient, it can add to a delay in diagnosis or even an initial misdiagnosis

 Outro - So let's get some basics out of the way..
+We mentioned mylen..

 ---